fkbenjamin/BlockChainIntro/README.md

 ![There is Waldo!](waldo.jpg?raw=true "There he is!")

 Here he is.
-You can see, that I found him but I didn't tell you where he is so you can go and look for yourself ;)
+You can see, that I found him but I didn't tell you where he is so you can go and look for yourself ;) Now a zk-SNARK on Ethereum wouldn't show you a photoshopped picture of waldo, but the basic idea is the same.
+I proofed something to you without disclosing the actual information.

 Sadly, Ethereum currently isn't supporting zk-Snarks.
 But there is hope!
 They should be implemented during the Metropolis-Release.